zqhZY/_rasa_chatbot/README.md

 ```
 pip install rasa_core  (版本0.9.0+)
 ```
-this commend will install rasa nlu too.
+this command will install rasa nlu too.

 #### install sklearn and MITIE